 My friend’s hand-made Tuck Box at boarding school was always a source of great excitement…

-Many a year before Babychamgate, the very same hand-made Tuck Box was used by his father at the very same boarding school — and today the tradition is carried forward.
+Years before Babychamgate, the very same hand-made Tuck Box was used by his father at the very same boarding school — and today the tradition is carried forward.
 My friend now packs the Tuck Box for his son (Dandelion and Burdock the current poison of choice.
 An iPad now sits in the felt-lined compartment previously reserved for a favourite comic, Whizzer and Chips).

 Now I have the pleasure of making these Boarding School Tuck Boxes…